fanfury-sports/furyhub/docs/features/governance.md

 #### Participants

 _Participants_ are users that have the right to vote on proposals.
-On the Cosmos Hub, participants are bonded Iris holders.
-Unbonded Iris holders and other users do not get the right to participate in governance.
+On the Cosmos Hub, participants are bonded Fury holders.
+Unbonded Fury holders and other users do not get the right to participate in governance.
 However, they can submit and deposit on proposals.

 Note that some _participants_ can be forbidden to vote on a proposal under a certain validator if:

-- _participant_ bonded or unbonded Iris to said validator after proposal entered voting period.
+- _participant_ bonded or unbonded Fury to said validator after proposal entered voting period.

 - _participant_ became validator after proposal entered voting period.

-This does not prevent _participant_ to vote with Iris bonded to other validators.
-For example, if a _participant_ bonded some Iris to validator A before a proposal entered voting period and other Iris to validator B after proposal entered voting period, only the vote under validator B will be forbidden.
+This does not prevent _participant_ to vote with Fury bonded to other validators.
+For example, if a _participant_ bonded some Fury to validator A before a proposal entered voting period and other Fury to validator B after proposal entered voting period, only the vote under validator B will be forbidden.